vcvpaiva/LuizCarlosPereira/ValeriadePaiva/meetings.md

 ## IMLA

 Meetings organized to cover the breadth of intuitionistic modal logics and applications, especially to computing and modal type theory.
-I was involved in organizing all, but the first one in 1999.
+I was involved in organizing all, but the first [IMLA in 1999](https://docs.google.com/document/d/19uzF7Ld2J63UGeiHUe6n7QEPwCqN19N1ucz3VXZUHa0/edit?tab=t.0).

+We can read why I think this is important in the blog posts: [Why Constructive Modal Logics?](https://logic-forall.blogspot.com/2012/09/why-constructive-modal-logics.html) and [Wayback Machine, I love you!
+IMLA 1999 ](https://logic-forall.blogspot.com/2012/10/wayback-machine-i-love-you-imla-1999.html)

 * **Intuitionistic Modal Logic and Applications IMLA (2017)** special issue of Journal of Applied Logics, eds.
 Valeria de Paiva and Sergei Artemov